 - Logistics: The weight of the deceased and the distance for transportation (often capped at 25–50 miles before extra fees apply).

-Breakdown of Typical Cremation Costs for 2025
+Breakdown of Typical Cremation Costs

 Direct Cremation (The Most Affordable Option)

-- What’s Included: Basic services of the funeral director, transportation from the place of death, the cremation process, and a basic cardboard container.
+- What's Included: Basic services of the funeral director, transportation from the place of death, the cremation process, and a basic container.

 Full-Service Cremation